YazhRajeshAmd/rocm_ls_se3/README.md

 # If missing, you can download from PDBbind database
 # wget http://www.pdbbind.org.cn/download/pdbbind_2020.tar.gz
 # unzip pbpp-2020.zip

+# After downloading PDBBind dataset
+python preprocess.py

+# This will create processed/*.pt files for training
 ```

 ### 4. AMD Logo (For UI)